Scholarly journal articles may seem to be the most popular information source.

 These screenshots below show data of the Future of Connected Living taken from Frost & Sullivan.

 Some examples of market research databases are:

 To browse a list of market research databases subscribed by NUS Libraries, refer to the Marketing Subject Guide.

 Standards are sets of specifications on how certain materials or products should be manufactured, defined, measured or tested.

-Some national or international standards bodies which issue standards are:
+Examples of national, region or international standards bodies are: